discordjs/guide/guide/popular-topics/embeds.md

 You don't need to include all the elements showcased above.
 If you want a simpler embed, leave some out.
 :::

 The `.setColor()` method accepts an integer, HEX color string, an array of RGB values or specific color strings.
-You can find a list of them at <docs-link path="typedef/ColorResolvable">the discord.js documentation</docs-link>.
+You can find a list of them at <DocsLink path="typedef/ColorResolvable">the discord.js documentation</DocsLink>.

 `.addBlankField()` was a convenience method to add a spacer to the embed.
 To add a blank field you can now use `.addField('\u200b', '\u200b')` instead.